 The past few months have been crazy and I’m still trying to process and understand it all.
-I will write another blog post to try and summarize the past few months, but for now I’ll discuss the four minutes and fifty six seconds I spent becoming someone new at the NYRR New Balance 5th Ave Mile.
+I will write another blog post to try and summarize the past few months, but for now I’ll discuss the four minutes and fifty six seconds it took to get a new PR at the NYRR New Balance 5th Ave Mile.

 The Chicago Marathon is about a month away.
 Kevin’s training has been focused on both speed and middle distances.
 With that said, running about 55 to 60 miles a week has gotten me stronger, leaner, and healthier but it has not necessarily led me down the speedster path.
 While the week leading up to the mile race was focused on tuning the speed endurance for the mile, I wasn’t in high hopes to run a fast mile.
 I was hoping to make a new personal best (5:06 previously), of course, but I wasn’t sure if I could break the five minute barrier.
 I was still running high mileage and not tapering for this race, but I understood that the marathon is my main goal.